-Tunnel pasteurizers can be equipped with automatic-stop mechanisms to safeguard against over-pasteurization of product if the internal conveyor happens to halt or malfunction.
+Tunnel pasteurizers can be equipped with automatic-stop mechanisms to safeguard against over-pasteurization of the product if the internal conveyor happens to halt or malfunction.
 This keeps your product safe and in optimal condition for consumption.

 Variety of Size and Dimensions

-Tunnel Pasteurizers Can Work for Your Company’s Pasteurization Needs
+Tunnel Pasteurizers For Your Company’s Pasteurization Needs

 As you evaluate different pasteurization processes and technologies, you must weigh the effectiveness of a process, the effect a process may have upon the flavor, nutrients, texture, etc. and the safety hazards of the process.

 Available in a range of sizes, dimensions and technical specifications, there’s sure to be tunnel pasteurization solutions that can fit your needs.
 However, if you find there aren’t, a custom-designed tunnel pasteurizer can be made to suit your company’s needs.